October 27, 2015 | 8 a.m.

-We have only been able to respond to these immediate needs because of our faithful friends and because of 155 volunteers who have put in nearly 1,500 volunteer hours.
+We have only been able to respond to these immediate needs because of our faithful friends, and because of the 155 volunteers who have put in nearly 1,500 volunteer hours.

 “Partnerships like this are vital to our relief efforts here in South Carolina,” adds Lamb.
 “Our efforts are greatly increased by coming alongside these local churches and volunteers to provide immediate support and long-term solutions.”